emmavanbreukelen/OBKFT-LLM-ABSC/README.md

 ## Ontology verbalization
 1. Open the `verbalization.py` file
-2. The raw domain ontologies can be found in `Data/Raw Domain Ontologies`
+2. The raw domain ontologies can be found in `Data/Raw Ontology Data`
 3. Fill in the file path of the domain ontology you want to verbalize

 This will create a JSON file where all three sentiment expression types are verbalized.